 A: Yes, the event is a UK Athletics Certified Event and the course has also been UKAEA accuracy certified meaning the event is eligible for the Power of 10.

-The 10k route starts and finishes on Market Street in Wigan town centre.
+The 10k route starts and finishes in Mesnes Park, just outside Wigan town centre.

 Prizes will be awarded for the first, second and third male and female runners, as well as the winners of a number of other categories, and there will be an awards ceremony for the winners held on the day on the main stage in the town centre.

-There will also be live entertainment on stage, and the continental food markets will be in town, so we’d encourage all runners and spectators to remain in the town centre after the run to make the most of the atmosphere.
+There will also be live entertainment in the Bandstand area as well as a host of food and drink vendors in the surrounding area, so we encourage all runners and spectators to remain in the park after the run to make the most of the atmosphere.

 All runners will receive a free finishers goody bag and medal.
-Shower facilities are available for runners in the Wigan Life Centre after the event, although please be aware that you will need to bring swimwear to use these.
-There will also be a baggage area for all runners to safely leave their belongings in Wigan Life Centre (South Site).
+There will also be a bag drop area close to the Joining Jack Information Desk, for all runners to safely leave their belongings.

-We have a team of around 60 on the day who give up their time to help us ensure everything goes without a hitch.
+We have a team of around 80 volunteers making up Team JJ on the day who give up their spare time to work alongside Joining Jack and our Event partners to help ensure everything goes without a hitch.
 As a charity we rely on our amazing team to make us one of the best running events around – we couldn’t do it without them.

-Our volunteer roles range from marshalling the course at the start and finish line directing runners and keeping the route clear of crowds, to keeping our runners on course through the picturesque sights of Mesnes Park, managing the baggage area in the town centre and handing out goodie bags, water and refreshments to our finishers.
+Our volunteer roles range from marshalling the course at the start and finish line, directing runners and keeping the route clear of crowds, to keeping our runners on course through the picturesque sights of Mesnes Park, the DW Stadium and the impressive 100m finish straight at Robin Park as well as handing out refreshments and the all-important goodie bags to our finishers.

-This year’s race will be out fourth and takes place on Sunday, September 4th and, in keeping with the ‘Number 4’ theme in 2016, we are targeting a fantastic 4,000 runners - so we are going to need even more pairs of hands than ever helping things run smoothly and of course, enjoying the incredible atmosphere that only comes with the Wigan 10k.
+2020's race will unbelievably be our 8th and we are targeting a terrific 3,000 runners.
+With the rescheduling of the Run Wigan Festival, race day will also feature a 5k and a fabulous Family Mile - so we are going to need even more pairs of hands than ever helping things run smoothly and of course, enjoying the incredible atmosphere that only comes with the Wigan 10k.

-If you are interested, you know someone who might be, or if you just want a little more information, please get in touch via email firstname.lastname@example.org.
-It would be great to hear from you.
-Please let us know as well if there is any particular role you would prefer.
+If you are interested, you know someone who might be, or you simply want a little more information, please get in touch via email firstname.lastname@example.org.
+It would be great to hear from you and be sure to let us know too if there is any particular role you would prefer.